alice-sebego/pokedex/README.md

 # pokedex
 Create an interface listing the pokemons from PokeApi

+/ Work In progress /

+## What is this ?
+It's a mini-project in order to improve with vanilla JS, vanilla CSS & API's using

+To do this, I use [PokéAPI](https://pokeapi.co/ "Go to the Pokeapi's website") for this project

+## Languages and Tools used :
+* HTML5, CSS3, JavaScript
+* API Rest, JSON